 NewLeaf president says flights cancelled after competitor copied plan

-Jim Young, President and CEO of NewLeaf Travel, speaks to media at a press conference at the James Armstrong Richardson International Airport in Winnipeg, Thursday, June 23, 2016.
 Discount air carrier NewLeaf Travel says it is cancelling plans to offer flights between Alberta and the Phoenix-Mesa airport in Arizona this year because another airline copied the idea.
+Jim Young, president and CEO of the Winnipeg-based company, made the announcement Tuesday on the company's Facebook page.

 Discussions